a66as/StateBasedTestCaseGeneration/README.md

 # StateBasedTestCaseGeneration #

 This repository is a self-containing ready to compile eclipse project.
-The code utilizes a UML state-machine and generate test cases using the known N+ strategy.
+The code utilizes a UML state-machine and generates JUnit test cases using the known N+ strategy.

 ### Main package expected to be selected when compiling ###